-Each gas appliance is connected to its own gas isolation tap under the cooker.
+Each gas appliance is connected to its own gas isolation valve which is adjacent to or close proximity.
 These are identified on the tap via a label.
 Below is a key to identify each label.

 To operate the tap the arrow on the tap shows the direction of flow for the gas.
 The arrow should be pointing towards the appliance for the appliance to operate.
-There will be a small label next to the bank of taps under the cooker, which is also reproduced below: